SaCut/Python_Plane_Project/README.md

 A child of `Aircraft`.
 It currently inherits all its properties and also extends them with the variable `plane_model`.

 ### [GUI](GUI)
-A folder for the GUI files
+A folder for the GUI files.

 [GUI.py](./GUI/GUI.py) -
 Where the graphical user interface is managed.